What Real Life is All About

 REMEMBER: You have stories only you can tell.
 And I encourage you to write them—not only for yourself, but for family members and friends who will surely see your writing as a great legacy of love.

-Previously published as a Brabec Bulletin on May 9, 2022.
+Previously published as a Brabec Bulletin blog post on May 9, 2022.